Memorial Park Specific Plan

 1) Has study been done on the noise level and sufficient parking with the pickleball/basketball/bocce ball/playground/picnic area all located closed together?
 3 pickle ball courts could have 48 players at the same time.
 2) Will the noise level affecting the children in the playground sharing the same sports area? and safety concerns?

-susanne asked 8 months agoAs part of the design process, noise and parking studies have been done.
+susanne asked over 1 year agoAs part of the design process, noise and parking studies have been done.
 The final environmental report will include final versions of these studies.
 The playgrounds, pickleball courts and sports areas will be three different areas of the paark.

 -